 This is because they don’t like super moist soil at all.
 Too much water will cause the roots to rot and this prevents the plant from getting the needed moisture and nutrients.
 The most common signs of overwatering are yellow leaves, soft leaves and stems, drooping leaves.

-If you think that your Polka Dot Plant is suffering from overwatering and root rot, the best thing to do is to take your plant out of its pot immediately and inspect the root system.
+If you think that your plant is suffering from overwatering and root rot, the best thing to do is to take your plant out of its pot immediately and inspect the root system.
 Carefully trim away any rotten roots as these won’t come back to life and cutting them off encourages new healthy roots to grow.
 If the potting mix is still quite soggy and waterlogged, replace it immediately instead of waiting for it to naturally dry out as this risks causing more harm to your Polka Dot Plant.
 This will help to revive your dying plant and help it look a little perkier.

-Over the next few weeks, to help your Polka Dot Plant recover, adjust your watering schedule so you are only watering once the soil has dried out.
+Over the next few weeks, to help your plant recover, adjust your watering schedule so you are only watering once the soil has dried out.
 You want to also make sure you are removing any excess water that has run out of the drainage holes so that your plant isn’t sat in water.

 Using a moisture meter is a great way to know when it’s time for more water.
 You will also want to adjust your watering schedule depending on the seasons, to ensure that you are cutting down on watering over the colder, darker months of autumn and winter where there is a higher risk of root rot.